Libya conflict stirs divisions in Gulf and Europe

 Haftar was among officers who helped Gaddafi rise to power in 1969, but fell out with him during a war with Chad in the 1980s.
 He was taken prisoner by the Chadians, rescued by the CIA, and lived for about 20 years in Virginia before returning in 2011 to join other rebels in the uprising against Gaddafi.

-The U.N. migration agency said on Tuesday that 6,900 migrants were still trapped in government detention centers in Tripoli despite efforts to move some to safer places.
+The U.N. migration agency said on Tuesday that 6,900 migrants were still trapped in government detention centres in Tripoli despite efforts to move some to safer places.

 The migrants, mainly from Africa and Syria, have been apprehended arriving through the Sahara with the intention of crossing the Mediterranean to Italy and elsewhere.

-Some in one detention center close to clashes have refused relocation, saying they want permanent solutions to their plight, International Organization for Migration spokesman Joel Millman said in Geneva on Tuesday.

-Reporting by Valentina Za in Milian, Ahmed Elumami in Tripoli, Stephanie Nebehay in Geneva; Writing by Andrew Cawthorne; Editing by Angus MacSwan
+Some in one detention centre close to clashes have refused relocation, saying they want permanent solutions to their plight, International Organization for Migration spokesman Joel Millman said in Geneva on Tuesday.
+(Reporting by Valentina Za in Milian, Ahmed Elumami in Tripoli, Stephanie Nebehay in Geneva; Writing by Andrew Cawthorne; Editing by Angus MacSwan)